aeckar/usf-cse-resources/guides/COP3514_project6.md

 ### File Output

-File output is suprisingly straight foward in C. All you need to do is open the output file for writing and use `fprintf()` instead of `printf()`.
+File output is surprisingly straight forward in C. All you need to do is open the output file for writing and use `fprintf()` instead of `printf()`.

 ```c
 #include <stdio.h>